-- 10.1 The School has two registered Middle School Boarding Premises (Years 7 and 8) and eight registered Senior School Boarding Premises (Years 10-12) at the Corio Campus. - 10.2 The School has 16 registered Boarding Units at the Timbertop Campus (Year 9 only). - 10.3 Students may enrol in the following boarding options:
+10.1 The School has two registered Middle School Boarding Premises (Years 7 and 8) and eight registered Senior School Boarding Premises (Years 10-12) at the Corio Campus.
+For more information about the School's boarding services, please visit the School's website and the School's Domestic Students Fee Schedule (which is updated annually).

-Туре Year Level Campus Hours/Days Weekly Boarding Year 7 and Year 8 (Middle School) Corio Campus Monday 8.00am to Friday 4.00pm Full Boarding Year 7 to Year 12 (excluding Year 9) Corio Campus Monday - Sunday, 24 hours Full Boarding Year 9 Timbertop Campus Monday - Sunday, 24 hours
+Туре Year Level Campus Hours/Days Weekly Boarding Year 7 and Year 8 (Middle School) Corio Campus Monday 8.00am to Friday 4.00pm Full Boarding Year 7 to Year 12 (excluding Year 9) Corio Campus Monday - Sunday, 24 hours Full Boarding Year 9 Timbertop Campus Monday - Sunday, 24 hours 40.4 The Free branch and the Och a Barrish contains further data is a brath a reduct a student conclusion.